Pharmacy Residency and Internships

 HOSPITAL COMMITTEE INVOLVEMENT

 The PGY2 psychiatric pharmacy resident will be expected to participate in various meetings.
-These include Primary Care Mental Health Integration team staffing; Gold Clinic protected time; clinical pharmacy meetings; journal club; and other relevant medical conferences.
+These include Primary Care Mental Health Integration team staffing, clinical pharmacy meetings, journal club, and other relevant medical conferences.

 TEACHING RESPONSIBILITIES

 The PGY2 psychiatric pharmacy resident will have extensive teaching involvement over the course of the year, both formal and informal.
-The resident will help precept pharmacy students and PGY1 residents on the mental health clinical rotation.
-Responsibilities include providing one-on-one mentoring, presenting seminars and in-services, and assisting with the evaluation process.
+The resident will help precept pharmacy students and PGY1 residents on the mental health learning experience.
+Responsibilities include providing one-on-one mentoring, leading topic discussions and patient case discussions, as well as assisting with the evaluation process.
 In addition, the resident may be called upon to provide teaching to the interdisciplinary psychiatric teams as needed.

 Formal teaching opportunities include the following: CUW Pharmacotherapy lecture, CUW Mental Health Elective lecture, Medical College of Wisconsin Pharmacotherapy lecture, VISN 12 Continuing Education Presentation, and various journal clubs/topic discussions throughout the year.